Triage: Headache and blurry vision for two days. No fever or vomiting.

-What additional testing should you consider? (may select more than one)
+What diagnostic testing should you order? (may select more than one)

 - Influenza swab